Measuring Digital Advertising Efforts and Setting Goals

 Invest your Money where it Counts

-With so many options available to advertisers, it can be difficult to choose an advertising method or platform, especially if you’re not sure the vehicle will be effective.
+With so many options available to advertisers, it can be challenging to choose an advertising method or platform, especially if you’re not sure the vehicle will be useful.
 Now, thanks to all the data at your fingertips, you can monitor your progress and gain meaningful insights into what your customers want.
 Use all the information available to you to track your ad campaigns.
 This kind of measurement will require more than just website views.
-You’ll also want to track new sessions on your website, the bounce rate if people are leaving a website too soon, and total conversions, which will help you see if your efforts are working.
+You’ll also want to follow new sessions on your website, the bounce rate if people are leaving a site too soon, and total conversions, which will help you see if your efforts are working.
 If you’re not getting the results you want, it may be time to invest your money in a different digital platform.

 Recognize Digital Success When you See it